The 5 Best Duramax LML Performance Mods

 - Cold side intercooler pipe

-1) Duramax LML Intake Upgrade
+1) Cold Air Intake Upgrade

 Check out our in-depth Duramax LML Intake Upgrade Guide for more details on open vs closed intake systems.
 Additionally, it includes a few of our favorite intake systems.